wesleycamargo/azure-docs.pt-br/articles/marketplace-publishing/marketplace-publishing-data-service-creation-odata-mapping-examples.md

 <properties
-   pageTitle="Guia para a criação de um Serviço de Dados para o Marketplace | Microsoft Azure" description="Instruções detalhadas sobre como criar, certificar e implantar um Serviço de Dados para compra no Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Guide to creating a Data Service for the  Marketplace | Microsoft Azure" description="Detailed instructions of how to create, certify and deploy a Data Service for purchase on the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"